Search anything and hit enter

 About

 Organ-on-chips represent 3D cultures of primary human cells that are continuously perfused with nutrient medium by a microfluidics system.
-Human cells are provided with a more physiological environment than in classical 2D cultures, and self-organize to reconstitute human tissues.
+Human cells are provided with a more physiological environment than in classical 2D cultures and self-organize to reconstitute human tissues.
 Organs-on-chips provide new models to better mimic human physiology and help predict the effects of antiviral strategies.

 We are also using reconstructed airway epithelia to study the persistence of SARS-CoV-2 in its primary targets, the ciliated cells.
-We showed in this system that SARS-CoV-2 induces a loss of motile cilia in its target cells, which impairs the clearance of viral particles and may facilitate viral dissemination (Robinot, Nat Comm 2021).
+We showed in this system that SARS-CoV-2 induces a loss of motile cilia in its target cells, which impairs the clearance of viral particles and may facilitate viral dissemination (R. Robinot, Nat Comm 2021).
 The image below shows a partially deciliated cells (green) with SARS-CoV-2 particles accumulating close to the plasma membrane (cyan).

 Former Members